 This incident prompted the women to stand for sex workers' rights, attracting the attention of international donors such as Open Society who have funded Legalife ever since.

+3 March: sex workers and supporters mark International Sex Worker Rights Day, and call for decriminalisation of sex work.
+Source: Political Critique.
 The women tell me Ukraine’s economic crisis and the hryvnia’s devaluation after Maidan have seen more women resort to sex work.
 “When [ex-president] Yanukovych left, he left an empty budget,” Isaeva says.
 “Lots of benefits were cut or became more difficult to access, including benefits for single mothers.”
 It became really hard to survive on a salary of 2,000 hrvynia (£58) a month, one of the co-founders explained.

 Isaeva is aware of sex workers traveling to the Donbass, to both sides of the frontline, to work for soldiers on both sides.
 “The violence that they face there is not much different from the violence that they face elsewhere in Ukraine,” she tells me.
 Violence is so common that, when we start talking about mistreatment at the hands of the police, all the women in the room start listing and miming what they have experienced in detention.